 - Image Stack Processing module

+- Image Volume Processing module

-- Image Stack Processing tutorial
+- Image Stack and Volume Processing tutorial

-- How to batch process a stack of large images
+- Process Stack On Disk module - Batch process a stack of large images

-4.1 Image Stack Processing Workroom Tutorial
+4.1 Image Stack and Volume Processing Tutorial

-The Image Stack Processing workroom is a very intuitive and optimized 2D setup to enhance and segment data in Amira.
-It allows you to build an ISP recipe dedicated for image processing of 2D data.
-It gives access to a catalog of tools dedicated to image processing:
+The Image Stack or Volume Processing workroom is an intuitive and optimized setup to enhance and segment data in Amira.
+It allows you to build a recipe dedicated for image processing of image data.
+It gives you access to a catalog of tools dedicated to image processing:

-- Preprocessing (denoising, contrast enhancement, background correction, and so on) - Segmentation (thresholding, feature selection, and so on)
+- Preprocessing (denoising, contrast enhancement, background correction, etc.) - Segmentation (thresholding, feature selection, etc.)